UMass Extension Greenhouse Crops and Floriculture

-The UMass Extension Greenhouse Crops and Floriculture Team supports the greenhouse industry with research and information on environmentally safe production practices and marketing.
+The UMass Extension Greenhouse Crops and Floriculture Program supports the greenhouse industry with research and information on environmentally safe production practices and marketing.
 The greenhouse industry is one of the largest production agriculture moneymakers in Massachusetts's, valued at $78 million dollars.
 There are over 1000 commercial greenhouse and flower producing operations growing potted plants, perennials, bedding plants and cut flowers.
 The team's overall goal is to help Massachusetts greenhouse growers remain profitable within the environmental, social, and economic climate of the state.